insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 ## Designer

 This section will enable the user to design their business specific integration flows using their selected Apps.
 You can easily create and design your integration flows using
 Workflows and Processflows.
-Below are the list that provides you with the informations of *workflows** and **processflows**.
+Below are the list that provides you with the informations of **processflows**.

 ![Designer1](\staticfiles\root\media\designer1.png)